-Some people with ADHD also get another type of therapy called occupational therapy.
-This helps when things like balance or handwriting are difficult because of ADHD or a learning disability.
+Some kids with ADHD also go to another type of therapy, called occupational therapy.
+This helps when handwriting or balance are difficult because of ADHD or a learning disability.

-Therapy helps teens with ADHD do better in school and at home.
-For example, people learn how to:
+Therapy helps kids with ADHD do better in school and at home.
+Kids might learn to:

 - focus on schoolwork

 - be more organized

 - put upset feelings into words instead of actions

 - think before they act